 Summary: Move obstacles between rounds as directed by the Chief Course Builder.

 Help move equipment between classes to set the course for the next class.
 Requires more brawn than brains.
 You must be aware of when each class ends so the new course can be set quickly.
 Efficiency in course building can significantly affect how late a show goes.
-Generally, the Chief Course Builder (and then the Judge during final “tweaking”) provides instruction about what pieces of equipment are needed and where to place them.
+The Chief Course Builder (and then the Judge during final “tweaking”) provides instruction about what pieces of equipment are needed and where to place them.

 Gate Steward